vasiltop/time-tracker/README.md

-# Employee Time Tracker
+# Time Tracker

-A full-stack web application for handling time submissions on projects at a company.
+A full-stack web application for handling time submissions on team projects.

 ## Installation